Student Visa Application Process for Aruba

 b.
 If married in CANADA, must be legalized by the FOREIGN AFFAIRS and DUTCH EMBASSY.

 c.
-If married in INDIA, must be certified by Apostille by the MINISTRY OF EXTERNAL AFFAIRS, government of India, New Delhi and Dutch embassy
+If married in INDIA, must be certified by Apostille by the MINISTRY OF EXTERNAL AFFAIRS, the government of India, New Delhi, and the Dutch embassy

 d.
-If married in other countries, please go to website
+If married in other countries, please refer to your respective country’s official government website.

 9. MEDICAL/ HEALTH / TRAVEL INSURANCE – should be good for one year.
-Contract should have a start and expiry dates indicated.
+The contract should have a start and expiry date indicated.

 Process for Citizens and Residents of all other countries